drewm27/speakerrankings/extreme-size.md

 ### #4 [JBL Partybox 100](https://www.amazon.com/JBL-Partybox-Portable-Wireless-Bluetooth/dp/B07VHTF419/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=429b5a08ffd354f029ceca7aeca05a8a&camp=1789&creative=9325): $260

 - Positives: Quite neutral sound, pretty deep bass.
 - Negatives: A slight peak in the upper mids.
 Slight TWS issue where the 2nd is slightly delayed.
 Just as loud and slightly deeper bass than a Stormbox Blast which is way smaller with better sound quality.
+Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 - Bass Extension: 41hz
 - Weight: 21lbs / 9.7kg
 - Battery Life: 12 hours